-I must admit, before the forecasts came out I was expecting to see falls, perhaps anything between 5-10%, but remarkably the property price forecasters are incredibly optimistic versus a few months ago, especially when you consider the likes of the Bank of England have predicted a -16% fall and CEBR -14% fall.
+I must admit, before the forecasts came out I was expecting to see falls, perhaps anything between 5-10%, but remarkably the property price forecasters are incredibly optimistic versus a few months ago, especially when you consider the likes of the Bank of England were assessing the banks ability to survive a -16% fall and CEBR -14% falls in house prices.

 2021 is also going to be a tough year to predict and get right – we don’t know if the ‘stamp duty’ cliff edge will be retained, the Help to Buy Scheme is being restricted, will home movers have ‘burned’ themselves out for the next few years, or are there plenty of home movers left to keep the market going at least for the first half of the year?

 So here are the forecasts for the next year:-

 |Date of publication/source||(Nov 19)||(Jun 20)||(Oct 20)||(Oct 20)||(Dec 19)||(Dec 19)||(Nov 20)||(Nov 20)||(Nov 20)||(Nov 19)|